pippinlee/open-journalism-project/media.md

 As we moved from analogue to digital media the quality of movies changed considerably.
 When we could store images and videos digitally, their number and quality was limited only by the number of bytes of information that a disk could hold.

-The web of the early 1990s was primarily text-based because the wires that connected computers couldn't yet carry heavy loads of information.
-If you think of it as a bridge, early Internet connections could only handle the weight of humans on bikes, not large transport trucks.
+The web of the early 1990s was primarily text-based because the wires that connected computers couldn't yet quickly carry large amounts of information.
+If you think of it as a bridge, early Internet connections could only handle the weight of humans on bikes with loaded panniers, not large transport trucks full of cargo.
 Any images that were uploaded were low resolution (compared to today), and therefore easier to download.
 Even so, it could take several seconds or even minutes to download a photograph via a modem.

 The increasing quality of photo and videos sensors has led to higher resolution media and a need for larger bandwidth capabilities.
 During this time our connections having grown from dial-up speeds of [50 kilobits](http://en.wikipedia.org/wiki/Dial-up_Internet_access) per second to up to [1000 megabits](http://en.wikipedia.org/wiki/Google_Fiber) (1 gigabit) per second; a 20,000x increase.